The APX-hardness of the Traveling Tournament Problem: Preliminary

 \subsection{APX-hardness and L-reduction}

 An optimization problem belongs to the APX class if it admits an $O(1)$-approximation algorithm.
-Moreover, it has a polynomial-time approximation scheme (PTAS) if it has an $(1+\varepsilon)$-approximation algorithm for any constant $\varepsilon>0$.
+Moreover, it has a PTAS if it has a $(1+\varepsilon)$-approximation algorithm for any constant $\varepsilon>0$.
 A problem is APX-hard if for every problem in APX there is a PTAS-reduction to it.
-To prove the APX-hardness of a problem, we may also use an L-reduction (linear reduction) from an APX-hard problem, where an L-reduction directly implies a PTAS reduction~\cite{crescenzi1997short}.
+To prove APX-hardness of a problem, we may use an L-reduction from an APX-hard problem, where an L-reduction directly implies a PTAS reduction~\cite{crescenzi1997short}.
+For any instance $I$ of any optimization problem, let $\OPT(I)$ denote the optimal value of the optimal solution of $I$.
 The definition of L-reduction is given as follows.

 \begin{definition}[\cite{williamson2011design}] Given two optimization problems $\Pi$ and $\Xi$, we have an L-reduction from $\Pi$ to $\Xi$ if for some constants $\alpha, \beta > 0$: \begin{enumerate} \item For each instance $I$ of $\Pi$ we can compute in polynomial time an instance $J$ of $\Xi$; \item $\OPT(J)\leq \alpha\cdot\OPT(I)$; \item Given a solution of weight $S(J)$ to $J$, we can compute in polynomial time a solution of weight $S(I)$ to $I$ such that